 The creation of a flap in the outermost layer of the cornea is what distinguishes LASIK from other forms of laser refractive surgery such as PRK and LASEK.
 This means that flap complications are a potential risk of all forms of LASIK.
 However, these complications are slightly more common when LASIK is performed using a handheld microkeratome surgical tool.
 While this blade is extremely precise and safe, it is operated by hand; therefore, there is a greater chance of slight imperfections with the resulting corneal flap.
 In general, these imperfections, jagged edges, uneven depths and other possible issues do not interfere with LASIK results or lead to complications of any sort.

-To minimize the risk of flap complications, Dr. Rosenbaum prefers replacing the traditional microkeratome with a more accurate, computer-guided laser.
+To minimize the risk of flap complications, Our Doctors prefers replacing the traditional microkeratome with a more accurate, computer-guided laser.
 The all-laser approach using the latest laser technology removes the element of even slight human error, resulting in corneal flaps that have perfectly straight edges with strong hinges and uniform depths.

 Reducing the Risk of LASIK Flap Complications

 Regardless of the technique used to perform LASIK, patients play a significant role in preventing flap complications.
-After LASIK surgery, it is vitally important that you follow the post-operative instructions provided to you by Dr. Rosenbaum.
+After LASIK surgery, it is vitally important that you follow the post-operative instructions provided to you by Our Doctors.
 These instructions may include advice tailored specifically to your case, but should include avoiding:

 - Rubbing your eyes